Full-Atom Peptide Design with Geometric Latent Diffusion: Our Method:

 \subsection{Receptor-Specific Affine Transformation}

-With the latent space given by the autoencoder, we further exploit a standard space obtained from receptor-specific affine transformations, which enhances the transferability of diffusions on disparate binding sites (see Figure~\ref{fig:affine}).
+With the latent space given by the autoencoder, we further exploit a standard space obtained from receptor-specific affine transformations, which enhances the transferability of diffusions on disparate binding sites (see Figure~\ref{fig:intro}).
 Most peptides fold into complementary shape upon binding on the receptor~\citep{vanhee2011computational, london2010structural}.
 Thus, the target distribution is inherently characterized by the shape of the binding site.
 Given the wide disparity in binding geometries, directly implementing diffusion in the data space yields minimal transferability among different binding sites.
 To address this deficiency, we propose to implement the diffusion process on a shared standard space converted via an affine transformation derived from the binding site.
-Formally, denoting the $\texttt{C}_\alpha$ coordinates of the residues in a given binding site $\gG_b$ as $\vec{\mR} \in \R^{3 \times |\gG_b|}$, we can derive their center $\vec{\bm{\mu}} \in \R^3$ and covariance $\vec{\bm{\Sigma}} \in \R^{3\times 3}$:
+Formally, denoting the $\texttt{C}_\alpha$ coordinates of the residues in a given binding site $\gG_b$ as $\vec{\mR} \in \R^{3 \times |\gG_b|}$, we can derive their center $\vec{\bm{\mu}} = \E[\vec{\mR}] \in \R^3$ and covariance $\vec{\bm{\Sigma}} = \Cov(\vec{\mR}, \vec{\mR}) \in \R^{3\times 3}$, so that these coordinates can be regarded as sampled from the distribution $\gN(\vec{\bm{\mu}}, \vec{\bm{\Sigma}})$.
+We then calculate the Cholesky decomposition~\citep{golub2013matrix} of $\vec{\bm{\Sigma}}$: